-Bill Carmody is in his second season as the head men’s basketball coach at the College of the Holy Cross in 2016-2017.
-In his first season in Worcester, he led the Crusaders to their first NCAA Tournament victory since 1953 and their first Patriot League Tournament title since 2007.
+During the 2015-2016 season, Carmody led the Crusaders to their first NCAA Tournament victory since 1953 and their first Patriot League Tournament title since 2007.
 His team won all four of its Patriot League Tournament games on the road, becoming the first team in conference history to accomplish that feat.
+Holy Cross downed Lehigh 59-56 in the Patriot League championship game, before posting a 59-55 victory over Southern at the NCAA First Four in Dayton, Ohio.

 Over the years, Carmody has been nationally recognized as one of the top coaches in the college game.
 He has been labeled the best offensive coach in college basketball by Sports Illustrated.
 Sports Illustrated’s college basketball writers have also voted him one of the 15 best coaches in the college game.